Vondert/Minterplace/README.md

  5. Run local server:
     - npm run dev

- Now using http://localhost:5173 link you can interact with your local version of Minterplace website, but it interacts with the same contract that interacts main version.
+ Now using http://localhost:5173 link you can interact with your local version of Minterplace website.
 The last thing you need to do is to connect your Phantom wallet and enjoy NFT minting experience.

  Testing smart contract:
- - Attention: in the test all values and metadata are hardcoded, if you want to provide metadata use website or local client version.
+ - Attention: in the test all values and metadata are hardcoded, if you want to provide metadata use UI part.
  - Prerequisites: Anchor (coral-xyz), Solana cli, Local keypair with SOLs in devnet.
  - If you want manually to deploy your version of smart contract and test it, follow next steps:
  1. Move to progarm directory: